 Bigger boobs – will benefit from a longer line bra as it gives a little more support.
 You can see on the two below that the band below the boobs is deep and will help to hold everything in place.

-Smaller boobs – can go with pretty much any band width, but sometimes benefit from a little padding.
+Smaller boobs – can go with pretty much any bandwidth, but sometimes benefit from a little padding.

 Tiny boobs – if you’re super petite, then stick on cups will give your outfit a little modesty and reduce any nipple-age.
 You could also try a bandeau style, but beware that these tend to give a “monoboob” effect.

 As revolting as that sounds, strapless bras usually have a line of silicone along the band to help it stay put.
 The only way for it to work is for your skin to be clean and free of products.

-The band of all bras will stretch over time (TOP TIP: when you buy any bra, make sure you it fits when fastened on the largest clip, then as it stretches you can move down the strap.
+The band of all bras will stretch over time.
+TOP TIP: when you buy any bra, make sure you it fits when fastened on the largest clip.
+Then, as it stretches you can move down the strap.

-Surely, strapless bras are not as supportive as bras with straps and you have to face it that you may have to go and “re-adjust” every hour or so to keep everything in its place.
+Surely, strapless bras are not as supportive as bras with straps.
+As a result, you have to face it that you may have to go and “re-adjust” every hour or so to keep everything in its place.